 15 Spectacular Libraries in Europe.
 We've posted photos of gorgeous libraries before, but we just can’t get enough of these stunning book repositories.

+For those of you who share this opinion, here are fifteen of the most beautiful libraries throughout Europe, in no particular order.
+Trinity College Library, Ireland.
 The Constant Innovator: The Academic Library as a Model of Change Management.
 By Ben Showers It sometimes feels as though libraries are always behind.

 Sociala medier på biblioteken.
 Skolbiblioteket – det obegränsade rummet.
 Kompetensutveckling för Stockholms stadsbiblioteks personal.
 Redesigning libraries for today's climate and tomorrow's needs.
 The financial pressures facing libraries today are arguably the most challenging for years, with cuts and closures making the headlines.